DeepIM: Deep Iterative Matching for 6D Pose Estimation

 \paragraph{Symmetric Objects:} As described in Sec.~\ref{sec.training_details}, we only keep \rend~ poses that have an angular distance less than 45 degrees from ground truth poses during training, which means we don't need to take special care of objects which have a symmetry angle of more than 90 degrees.
 However, object 024\_bowl in the YCB-Video dataset is rotational symmetric.
 To deal with this kind of symmetry, rather than using the ground truth pose $\gtpose$ provided by the dataset to compute the loss, we choose the distance to the closest pose $\mathbf{p}^*$ among all poses that look the same as the ground truth pose:

 Here, $\mathcal{Q}$ denotes the set of poses whose corresponding \rend~ images are the same as the one rendered using the ground truth pose.
 We assume that the rotation axis goes through the origin of the model frame so that no translation needs to be considered.
 In the experiment, we calibrate the rotation axis manually and use bisection search to locate the \textit{closest ground truth pose}.
-Table.~\ref{table.ablation_on_symmetry} compares networks trained with and without this strategy, showing that this training loss useful.
+Table.~\ref{table.ablation_on_symmetry} compares networks trained with and without this strategy, showing that this training loss is useful.